 Refugee crisis in Uganda

-Fighting in Uganda’s neighboring countries has pushed over hundreds of thousands of refugees into border areas within the last few years.
-Homes are looted, towns change hands between forces, and both men and women are often raped as a weapon of war.
+Fighting in Uganda’s neighboring countries has pushed hundreds of thousands of refugees into border areas within the last few years.
+Homes are looted, towns change hands between forces, and both men and women suffer violence as a weapon of war.

 Most recently, refugees have fled into Uganda to escape conflict in South Sudan